First, Second, Third, Fourth Generation Computer Languages

 - It started a formal symbol "lookup" table in memory, an integrated part of an "object file" created by the Assembler from the "source file" listing.

-- The object file contained a list of these reserved abbreviations and their numeric command equivalents, plus a list of variable names with each one's corresponding memory address pointer.
+- The lookup table contained a list of these reserved abbreviations and their numeric command equivalents, plus a list of variable names with each one's corresponding memory address pointer.

 - Note, each numeric variable will always be specified as having a fixed number of words including a "Sign" bit, positive or negative

-- Character variables, on the other hand, will either have their string length specified in the lookup table or use a special character such as a "Null" character (binary zero) as a terminator for the string.
+- Character variables, on the other hand, will have their string length specified in the lookup table and / or use a special character such as a "Null" character (binary zero) as a terminator for the string.

 - Also a list of memory addresses for "branching" commands that may occur inside the program.
 Normally commands are loaded using the "next command" memory address held inside a program counter.